-Tour de Laemmle begins at 7am on Sunday, July 24th at the Monica Film Center in Santa Monica.
-TDL 2016 is a 132 mile group ride that visits all nine Laemmle Theatre locations.
-Amenities include several food and beverage pit stops, minor repair services, post-ride party, a gift for all 132-mile finishers, and all the popcorn you can eat!
+Tour de Laemmle: Vérité begins at 7am on Sunday, July 29th at the Monica Film Center in Santa Monica.
+TDL Vérité is a 135 mile group ride that visits all nine Laemmle Theatre locations.
 We take riders on a powerful culture and historical journey through the heart of our region.
 Never mind the interstate — the TDL route illustrates how L.A.’s diverse neighborhoods are connected via older roadways, railway right of passages and modern bike paths.
 Our journey is awash in geographic and architectural landmarks, not to mention good eats.

-LEG 1 – Monica Film Center to Claremont 5 • 53 miles
+Monica Film Center to Claremont 5 • 56 miles

-After our first pit stop at Ruben Salazar Park, we continue through Montebello until we get to the Rio Hondo.
+We pedal past Ruben Salazar Park and continue through Montebello until we get to the Rio Hondo.
 We then leave surface streets for some bike path riding on the Rio Hondo and San Gabriel River Bike Paths.
-We then continue back onto streets for a moderate climb up to Mount San Antonio College before reaching our second pit stop.
+We then continue back onto streets for a moderate climb up to Mount San Antonio College.

-Leg #1 culminates as we descend past Cal Poly Pomona and ride the flats through Pomona and La Verne into Claremont.
+This part culminates as we descend past Cal Poly Pomona and ride the flats through Pomona and La Verne into Claremont.
 There will be food at the theatre, but you can also take a longer break to enjoy restaurants like Le Pain Quotidien, I Love Pie Bakeshop and many others.
-Metrolink trains will be running on Sunday for those who want to leave (or join) the ride in Claremont.
+Metrolink trains will be running on Sunday for those who want to leave the ride in Claremont.

-At 33 miles, Leg #2 is the second longest.
+At 34 miles, this is the second longest portion of the ride.
 It starts as we leave Claremont riding west on beautiful Bonita Avenue.
 After passing through La Verne and San Dimas, we continue West on Gladstone Street, before turning North to get onto Route 66 and have the chance to sugar up at The Donut Man in Glendora.
-We then continue into Azusa where we will have a pit stop at the newly opened downtown Azusa Gold Line Station.
+We then continue into Azusa and the recently opened downtown Azusa Gold Line Station.

-The Azusa stop is a great opportunity to bail out if you’re pooped.
+Azusa is a great spot to bail out if you’re pooped.
 Otherwise, continue on as we hit the upper stretch of the San Gabriel River Trail and then down into the Santa Fe Dam Recreation Area.
 Enjoy the view as your roll along the top of the dam.
-After a short stretch on some “industrial” streets, we get to enjoy a long stretch on residential Longden Avenue through El Monte, Arcadia, Temple City, Rosemead and San Gabriel.
-Then up through San Marino, past Cal Tech in Pasadena, and on to the Playhouse 7 Theatre.
+We leave the Dam area for a short stretch on the Duarte Bike Trail before cutting through Santa Anita Park.
+Then we’ll approach Pasadena via California Blvd. and wave to the brainiacs at Cal Tech on our way to the Playhouse 7 Theatre.
 Grab a bite at La Zona Rosa Caffe or Blaze Pizza.
 And if you need to hop off the ride here, we are just blocks from the Lake Street Station of the Gold Line.

-For those who are riding the whole route, you get to relax on the flats for the first 10 miles of this leg as we will start out on the bike path on Chandler and then switch onto the separated Orange Line Busway Bike Path which will take us all the way to (and through) the Sepulveda Basin Recreation Area.
+You get to relax on the flats as we will start with the bike path on Chandler and then switch onto the separated Orange Line Busway Bike Path which will take us all the way to (and through) the Sepulveda Basin Recreation Area.
 We return to city streets at the Encino Velodrome, but traffic on Louise Avenue is minimal and we will only be on Ventura Blvd. for half a block before turning into the parking lot for the Encino Town Center Mall and the Town Center 5 theatre.
 Fill up on Clif Shots and gel packs at our pit stop in the mall’s main entrance between Pieology and Pinkberry.

 Sound fun?
 Register here!